matheuscardinal/Cyclistic_CaseStudy/draft.md

 	- First, I inserted only duplicated values
 	- Deleted all the biased values or different station names due different locations
-	- Updated station_id value duplicated for two different locations *Observation: I checked on the map all the duplicated values and matched by latitude and longitude, so it's correct!*
+	- Updated station_id value duplicated for two different locations

+*Observation: I checked on the map all the duplicated values and matched by latitude and longitude, so it's correct!
+Give me credit, please, it was such a time consuming work and I am really happy I am documenting it all.*

-_The queries would look like this:_
+#### _The queries would look like this:_

 ```purple
 -- SOURCE OF TRUTH